This post contains affiliate links. I may earn a small commission at no extra cost to you. More information.

 Boardwalk leading to the base of Cradle Mountain summit

-Did you find Cradle Mountain special?
+Did you find Cradle Mountain worth visiting?
 Share your experience in the comments below!

 How many days do you need at Cradle Mountain?